uspki/policies/certificate-policy.md

 **Required/Optional:** Required
 **Contents:** This field shall be present and shall contain US.

-CA Certificate Subjects shall not include organizationalUnit unless approved by the FPKIPA.

-All other optional attributes, for the CA Certificate Subject fields, shall not be included.
-Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 ### 7.1.5 Name constraints
 All Subordinate CA Certificates shall be Technically Constrained.